Convex-Dev/design/papers/convex-whitepaper.md

 The primary usages of Syntax Objects within the CVM are:

-* Allowing metadata to be attached to values (e.g. documentation for Actor functions)
+* Allowing metadata to be attached to values (e.g., documentation for Actor functions)
 * Supporting the implementation of the Convex Lisp compiler and macro system

 NOTE: In the future Syntax Objects may be extended to implement a gradual type system such as seen in Typed Racket.
 Racket has demonstrated the value of Syntax Objects in helping to support future language evolution.

 ##### Nil

-Convex supports the value `nil` as a first class value (which can be considered the sole member of the type `Nil`).
+Convex supports the value `nil` as a first-class value (which can be considered the sole member of the type `Nil`).

-By convention, core runtime functions generally return `nil` to indicate the absence of a value, e.g. looking up a value in a map with a key that is not present.
+By convention, core runtime functions generally return `nil` to indicate the absence of a value, for example looking up a value in a map with a key that is not present.

 `nil` values are considered as being "falsey" (equivalent to `false`) in conditional operations, which facilitates the technique of "nil-punning" popular in languages such as Clojure and Common Lisp.
 For example, the following is a typical pattern: